 - Use SSL (https://)

 Not only does SSL help fend off hackers and crackers.
-It also help you rank better in Google and looks more professional.
-Some themes and plug ins do not work with SSL so you might need to find new ones that are with the times.
+It also helps you rank better in Google and looks more professional.
+Some themes and plug-ins do not work with SSL so you might need to find new ones that are with the times.
 Having SSL with your blog is becoming standard, so start the transition if you have not already.
 Keep in mind all Web Host Pro web hosting plans come with free SSL!

 - Update anything and everything

-Next to bad logins, the main way hackers get into WordPress is outdated plug ins and WordPress cores.
-WordPress makes it so easy to update, just log in and hover over the word Dashboard to see if there is any updates.
+Next to bad logins, the main way hackers get into WordPress is outdated plug-ins and WordPress cores.
+WordPress makes it so easy to update, just log in and hover over the word Dashboard to see if there are any updates.
 Don’t be afraid to update, if you are not doing it at least every six months you will eventually get hacked.